dimassolt/IN5700_assignment_2/README.md

 # Smart Garbage Collection — OMNeT++ Assignment

-This repository bundles the deliverables for the IN5700 Assignment 2.
-It contains two OMNeT++ models:
+This repository bundles the deliverables for the IN5700 Assignment 2:

 * `garbage_collection/` — the smart garbage collection scenario with multiple configurations (main submission)